gregunderscorem/gregunderscorem.github.io/cv.md

 layout: cv
 ---

 > 2016 graduate with ABD PhD in Neuroscience from Iowa State University.
-Currently an Adjunct Professor at High Point University.